 Watch That Man (Bowie): opening track from Aladdin Sane.
 Released on 7" as B-side of the Italian issue of 'Let's Spend The Night Together' (RCA N 1681).
 A 2'32" edit has appeared on a South African sampler EP (RCA 46-104).
+An early mix was included on a tape auctioned at Omega in 2019.
 1973 and 1974 live versions can be found on Ziggy Stardust - The Motion Picture and David Live.
 Lulu released her version on the 1974 'The Man Who Sold The World' single, of which production, backing track and backing vocals were delivered by Bowie and his band.

 Waterloo Sunset (Davies): performed live with Ray Davies at the 2003 Tibet House Benefit Concert (New York, Carnegie Hall, 28-02-03).
 A studio recording later appeared on the Japanese edition of Reality.